Last updated on April 18th, 2022

 31. Music is used to express emotions for loved ones, horses, nature and the land.
 The traditional “Long Song” is a great tool for this purpose.
 It is a Mongolian classical form of singing in which each syllable of the text is extended for a long duration.
 Much to your surprise, a Long Song of 4 minutes in length may contain only 10 words while others may be up to 3 hours long.

 32. Mongolian traditional homes – “the Ger or Yurt” are also a part of their national identity.
-The Ger is also referred as the While Pearl of the Steppe.
+The Ger is also referred to as the White Pearl of the Steppe.
 The door of the Ger always faces south, because the wind mostly blows from North and Northwest.

 33. After the death of Genghis Khan, Buddhism became a dominant religion.
 Today, Buddhism is a wide-spread religion in the country and the inhabitants adhere to Tibetan Buddhists teachings.